stuartellis/multiform/README.md

 # Multiform

 Example of a monorepo project with multiple infrastructure components.

 Each infrastructure component is a separate Terraform root module.
+The project uses [Terraform workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) to support deploying multiple instances of the same component to the same environment.

 > /!\ EXPERIMENTAL: This project is under development.